zsteinkamp/musics/README.md

 ## Getting Started

+If you want to just run the pre-built containers, check out the [docker compose example](./compose_example/) directory.

-Clone this repo, then run:
+Otherwise, clone this repo, then run:

 ```bash
 make